 Fowl Cholera Vaccine

 Vaccines against fowl cholera in chickens are available but can not completely rule out the disease.
-Vaccination is not always standard and is usually only applied when fowl cholera is around in the area.
+Vaccination is not always standard and is usually only applied when fowl cholera is present in the area.

 There are currently two kinds of vaccines on the market: